brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

 For this tutorial, we will use the surface-based version.

-To perform fmriPrep, follow the following steps:
+To generate surfaces using Freesurfer, follow the following steps:

 1. Go to the 'Archives' page of your project by clicking the 'Archives' tab on your Projects page.
 1. Select the anatomical (T1w & T2w) images, the functional data, and the fieldmap datatypes by clicking the box next to the datasets.